 This thing: OK.
 Let’s pause for a moment.
 Clearly it looks totally great and insane, in that it is a spookily glowing BLACK LIGHTSABER that has like, an actual sword-style blade.
 Its contributions to the canon based on looks alone are hereby fully acknowledged.

-The best part, though, is its gloriously ornate story, which naturally Pre Vizsla takes the time to impart to Obi-Wan in this prelude to their confrontation: his ancestral Mandalorian warrior clan stole it from the Jedi temple the last time the Jedi blew it and the Republic imploded, and it’s been hanging out here all these years awaiting its destiny (which, spoiler alert, will also at one point involve Undead Partially-Robotic Darth Maul, Savage Oppress and the Emperor throwing down in one of the most wonderfully over the top battles in all of Star Wars history, and eventually God knows what else.)
+The best part, though, is its gloriously ornate story, which naturally Pre Vizsla takes the time to impart to Obi-Wan in this prelude to their confrontation: his ancestral Mandalorian warrior clan stole it from the Jedi temple the last time the Jedi blew it and the Republic imploded, and it’s been hanging out here all these years awaiting its destiny (which, spoiler alert, will also at one point involve Undead Partially-Robotic Darth Maul, Savage Oppress and the Emperor throwing down in one of the most wonderfully over the top battles in all of Star Wars history, for STARTERS.)

 Recurring Theme: Our Great Escape

 Anyways, this duel ends pretty swiftly because Kenobi?
-Is like, a complete badass in this one – pulling insane defensive moves to avoid getting hurt and jumping like a zillion feet in the air and force-pushing the crap out of Vizsla, who sort of just gives up like 2 minutes later and sends his henchmen after him instead with rocket-propelled explosives, forcing Obi-Wan to grab Satine and get the hell outta there.
+Is like, a complete badass in this one – pulling insane defensive moves, and jumping like a zillion feet in the air and force-pushing the crap out of Vizsla, who sort of just gives up like 2 minutes later and sends his henchmen after him instead with rocket-propelled explosives, forcing Obi-Wan to grab Satine and get the hell outta there.

 Recurring Theme: Obi-Wan Kenobi, Gigantic Nerd Who Knows He Has It Going On